A two-storey Thai eatery in Ada Lane from the Longtime crew.

 When Brisbane favourite Longtime shut up shop, it marked the end of an era.
 The Ann Street restaurant had only been open since 2014, but the Thai joint had amassed a hefty following.
 Thankfully, when one door closes, another one opens — in this case, new upscale eatery Same Same from the same crew.

-The focus on street-inspired Thai cuisine remains the same — think soft shell crab bao ($9), and whole crispy fish with red nahm jim ($48) — however Same Same has plenty of surprises in store.
+The focus on street-inspired Thai cuisine remains the same — think salt and pepper tofu sliders ($6), and whole crispy fish with sweet four chilli dressing ($59) — however Same Same has plenty of surprises in store.
 This isn't just a case of transplanting a successful concept to a new spot and giving it a new name.

-Located in the same Ada Lane strip as fellow Fortitude Valley newcomer The Calile, Same Same's location also makes an imprint, joining the busy James Street precinct.
+Located in the same Ada Lane strip as The Calile — one of the best hotels in Brisbane — Same Same's location also makes an imprint, joining the busy James Street precinct.
 Spread across two levels, it's a place with clean lines, concrete and wicker design flourishes, and, on the ground level, a long bar curving around an open central kitchen.

 Drinks-wise, expect a heavy focus on riesling, rose and rhone on the 140-bottle wine list, as well as a nice range of natural, organic and biodynamic Aussie drops.
 Given the restaurant's overall Thai flavour, Thai-inspired cocktails are also a highlight.

-And, if you're particularly keen on having a few beverages, Same Same's upstairs level is home to dimly lit bar LOS — and more than 140 tequilas.
-It's open on Fridays and Saturdays from 2pm.
+And, if you're particularly keen on having a few beverages, Same Same's upstairs level is home to dimly lit bar LOS — and more than 110 tequilas.
+It's open from Thursday to Sunday until late.